Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Preliminaries and notation

 \begin{remark} If we denote $X^\sharp$ the \textit{mirror image} of the triangulation $X$ (obtained by applying a reflection to each tetrahedron), then all tetrahedron signs $\varepsilon(T_j)$ are multiplied by $-1$.
 Therefore, it follows from the definition of the Teichm\"uller TQFT and Proposition \ref{prop:quant:dilog} (2) that $\mathcal{Z}_{\hbar}(X^\sharp,\alpha) = \overline{\mathcal{Z}_{\hbar}(X,\alpha)},$ and thus $\left |\mathcal{Z}_{\hbar}(X^\sharp,\alpha) \right | = \left |\mathcal{Z}_{\hbar}(X,\alpha) \right |$.
 Consequently, the following results will stand for the twist knots $K_n$ of Figure \ref{fig:twist:knot} and their mirror images $K^\sharp_n$. \end{remark}

-We can now state our version of the \textit{volume conjecture} for the Teichm\"uller TQFT, in a slightly different (and less powerful) way from Andersen-Kashaev in \cite[Conjecture 1]{AK}.
+We can now state our version of the \textit{volume conjecture} for the Teichm\"uller TQFT, in a slightly different (and less powerful) way {than the one in} Andersen--Kashaev in \cite[Conjecture 1]{AK}.
 Notably, we make the statements depend on specific chosen triangulations $X$ and $Y$; thus we will not be interested in the present paper in how the following properties change under Pachner moves or depend on the triangulations.
 For some insights on these points, see \cite{AK}.
-We also introduced a new combination of angles $\mu_X$, which has a interesting topological origin.
+We also introduced a new combination of angles $\mu_X$, which has {an} interesting topological origin.

 \begin{conj}[see \cite{AK}, Conjecture 1] Let $M$ be a connected closed oriented $3$-manifold and let $K \subset M$ be a hyperbolic knot.
 There exist an ideal triangulation $X$ of $M \setminus K$ and a one-vertex H-triangulation $Y$ of $(M,K)$ such that $K$ is represented by an edge $\overrightarrow{K}$ in a single tetrahedron $Z$ of $Y$, and $\overrightarrow{K}$ has only one pre-image.
 Moreover, there exists a function $J_X\colon \R_{>0} \times \C \to \C$ such that the following properties hold: \begin{enumerate} \item There exist $\mu_X, \lambda_X$ linear combinations of dihedral angles in $X$ such that for all angle structures $\alpha \in \mathcal{A}_{X}$ and all $\hbar>0$, we have: